Collision Avoidance Maneuver Optimization with a Multiple-Impulse Convex Formulation

 A \gls{cam} is performed when, at the time of closest approach, a threshold on the miss distance, or the collision probability, is exceeded \cite{Klinkrad2006a}.
-In \cite{Patera2003} a method to optimize an impulsive \gls{cam} based on the assumption of small maneuver was introduced.
-This simplification allowed decoupling the problem into maneuver direction and magnitude determination.
-The direction was determined by the gradient of the collision probability while the magnitude with an iterative process.
+In \cite{Patera2003} a method to optimize an impulsive \gls{cam} based on the assumption of small maneuvers was introduced.
+This simplification allowed the problem to be decoupled into maneuver direction and magnitude determination.
+The direction was determined by collision probability gradient while the magnitude with an iterative process.
 In \cite{Alfano2005} Alfano describes a tool for \gls{cam} analysis that can perform parametric studies of single-axis and dual-axis maneuvers.
 Collision probability contours for single-axis maneuvering are calculated based on an upper bound on the impulse magnitude and a range of permissible maneuver times.
 By selecting a specific time, contours are produced for dual-axis maneuvering.
 Agencies and operators use similar tools \cite{Schiemenz2019}.
-For example, a simple approach employing tangential maneuvers, thus sacrificing optimality, is adopted by the German Aerospace Center \cite{Aida2016}. \gls{esa}'s tool CAMOS instead can deal with single and multiple impulses with arbitrary direction, different objective functions (e.g., collision probability, miss distance, total $\Delta v$), bounds on the maneuvers, and constraints on the post-maneuver orbital elements \cite{Cobo-Pulido2015}.
-The drawback of this flexibility is that the obtained solutions are only locally optimal, and therefore, the analyst must critically analyze the results.
+For example, a simple approach employing tangential maneuvers, thus sacrificing optimality, is adopted by the German Aerospace Center \cite{Aida2016}.
+The \gls{esa}'s tool CAMOS can instead deal with single and multiple impulses with arbitrary direction, different objective functions (e.g., collision probability, miss distance, total $\Delta v$), bounds on the maneuvers, and constraints on the post-maneuver orbital elements \cite{Cobo-Pulido2015}.
+The drawback of this flexibility is that the obtained solutions are only locally optimal, and therefore the analyst must critically analyze the results.
 In \cite{Morselli2014} a multi-objective approach for \gls{cam} design was presented that enabled an exhaustive analysis of the problem building Pareto optimal solutions according to multiple criteria.
-This single-impulse approach also allows for merging station-keeping with \gls{cam} and assessing collision risk for a window of one week after the maneuver.
+This single-impulse approach also allows for merging station-keeping with \gls{cam} and assessing collision risk for a one-week window after the maneuver.
 However, this approach is numerically intensive, as it requires multiple evaluations of complex objective functions.
-Bombardelli and Hernando-Ayuso \cite{Bombardelli2015} developed an analytical and semi-analytical method to find the fuel-optimal impulsive \gls{cam}.
+Bombardelli and Hernando-Ayuso \cite{Bombardelli2015} developed an analytical and semi-analytical method to find the impulse that minimizes either the miss distance or the collision probability for a given $\Delta v$ magnitude.
 The proposed methods have proven convergence as the problem is reduced either to an eigenvalue problem or a convex optimization one.
-However, as a single impulse was considered, a single linearization was used, and the dynamics were Keplerian.